aus70/text-classification/README.md

 # Text classification

 Retrieve, analyze and classify text from various sources.
-Please [refer to the wiki](http://alessandrousseglioviretta.github.com/text-classification) for more details.
+Please [refer to the front page](http://alessandrousseglioviretta.github.com/text-classification) for more details.